-As our order book remains strong, we will be applying a conservative approach to 2021 and beyond due to the COVID-19 pandemic.
-The Directors are also monitoring the changing UK political landscape resulting from the UK's exit from the EU at the end of 2020.
-Our industry remains in an uncertain position as the future impact of Brexit on issues such as access to labour, services and imports.
+Our order book remains strong: COVID-19 and other macro-economic issues are having a limited direct effect on construction but to reflect the higher inflationary environment, we will be applying a conservative approach to 2022.
+This approach is in addition to the Directors continued monitoring of the changing UK political landscape resulting from the UK's exit from the EU at the end of 2020.
+Our industry remains in an uncertain position as the future impact of these issues on access to labour, services and imports.
 The Directors have put various measures in place to deal with various scenarios that may arise.